Leyland Beaver Reg ATF 550A

 Tom Riding attended the scene personally, who along with other Riding staff, spent the following two days after the accident clearing the river of the Terylene spools and recovering the badly damaged vehicle.

 Leyland Beaver tractor unit Reg No ATF 550A Fleet No 14 is pictured here after being recovered following the major accident at Borrowby Bridge north of Thirsk.

-It was completely rebuilt in house at Longridge by Riding's and put back on the road within a matter of weeks as can be seen in the picture below. v
+It was completely rebuilt in house at Longridge by Riding's and put back on the road three weeks later as can be seen in the picture below. v

 Fresh out of the paint shop and ready for the road.
-Leyland Beaver tractor unit Reg No ATF 550A Fleet No 14, is seen here after been completely rebuilt following its accident at Borrowby Bridge.
+Leyland Beaver tractor unit Reg No ATF 550A Fleet No 14, is seen here after been completely rebuilt in three weeks following its accident at Borrowby Bridge.

 It remained in service with Riding's for another seven years, after which time in 1972, it was sold on to a transport company in Kenya Africa for £625.

 Old Leyland's never die, they simply emigrate and find a new life as was the case for Leyland Beaver Reg No ATF 550A.